 - We do not issue fines for the late return of loan items.

 - When an item becomes overdue your library account will be locked until the item is returned.

 - You will not be able to place any reservations or borrow any items while your account is locked.

 - Lost items should be reported to the Helpdesk.

-- More information is available on our Library restrictions and charges page.
+- If loan items are overdue for a significant length of time, we will add replacement item charges to your account.
+More information is available on our Library restrictions and charges page.

 Please note that if you are unwell and unable to return your item on the due date please contact the Helpdesk on 01707 284678 or email@example.com so that your loan can be extended.